 Based on data from 2014 through 2018, GGS generates an average of approximately 198,400 tons of fly ash each year.
 Of that total, an average of approximately 154,700 tons have historically been sold annually, and approximately 43,700 dry tons were placed in the ash disposal facility each year, on average.
-GGS generated approximately 140,700 tons of fly ash and 23,100 tons of bottom ash from January 1, 2022, through October 31, 2022.
-Of this amount, 16,800 tons of fly ash were disposed in the ash disposal facility.
-No bottom ash was permanently disposed on site in 2023.
+GGS generated approximately 130,600 tons of fly ash and 19,100 tons of bottom ash from January 1, 2024, through October 31, 2024.
+Of this amount, 20,900 tons of fly ash were disposed in the ash disposal facility.
+No bottom ash was permanently disposed on site in 2024.
+Additionally, NPPD relocated approximately 25,000 tons of ash from areas previously considered beneficial reuse applications at various locations across site to Ash Landfill No. 3.
 The conservative projected ash disposal rate moving forward is 92,500 cubic yards (cy) per year (or 135,000 tons per year based on a density of 1.46 tons/cy).
 The current estimated remaining capacity at the facility is 5.3 million cy.
 Ash will be placed in seven phases over a period of approximately 57 years.